olm3ca/PixelbookOSX/README.md

 # Installing Mac OS Mojave on the Google Pixelbook
-We've managed to install GNU/Linux, Windows and a lot of other hacks on this beautiful laptop... so why not Mac OS?
+We've managed to install GNU/Linux, Windows and now...
+Mac OS!
+It turns out Mojave works quite well on this hardware.

 ## This is a work-in-progress guide.
 Not all of the functionality is working.
 This will be updated frequently as fixes are identified.
 At the moment this guide is focused on Mac OS 10.14.6 Mojave as it has the best support for our hardware.